Health Information

 Weather and other environmental factors affect the water quality at our beaches.
 We do not recommend swimming at beaches if it has rained heavily in the last two days.
 Heavy rains can wash bacteria, chemicals, and even garbage into the water which may be a risk to your health.

-Monitoring of beaches in Lambton County will begin on June 17, 2024.
+Monitoring of beaches in Lambton County will resume in Summer 2025.

 Beach Status